tap349/tap349.github.io/_posts/2017-05-25-react-native-ios.md

 $ react-native run-ios
 ```

-it has turned out that `PushNotificationIOS` library (has native dependencies)
+it has turned out `PushNotificationIOS` native library (has native dependencies)
 from `react-native` package has not been linked automatically to my iOS project
 when linking dependencies for `react-native-push-notification` package
 (this is probably a bug in the latter):